fischerf/relatelang/README.md

 ### 6.2 Scenario 2: AI Research - Reinforcement Learning System

-This example shows how RelateScript can model complex AI systems and their interactions.
+This example shows how RelateLang can model complex AI systems and their interactions.

 ```plaintext
 define Agent as "A learning AI agent".